-limit, the Company may also invest in unrated assets where a rating is assigned by the Investment Manager using an internal methodology that is based on the categorisations used by rating agencies.
+The Company's policy to manage this risk is to invest no more than 30% of the Company's assets in Debt Instruments that have a minimum credit rating below BBB- (or equivalent).
+Within the above limit, the Company may also invest in unrated assets where a rating is assigned by the Investment Manager using an internal methodology that is based on the categorisations used by rating agencies.
 When new investment opportunities arise, a detailed credit review is undertaken by the Investment Manager.
 A fundamental qualitative and quantitative assessment of both business and financial risk, supported by appropriate financial modelling, alongside a review of the corporate structure and issuance document form the basis of the credit review.
 On an ongoing basis, the Investment Manager monitors the Company's investments against a variety of measures including financial performance and their progress against a variety of covenants.

-The Company is also exposed to counterparty credit risk on trading derivative products, Cash and Cash Equivalents, amounts due from brokers and other receivable balances.
-The Company only transacts with parties that the Investment Manager considers to be reliable from a credit risk perspective.
+The Company only transacts with parties that the Investment Manager considers to be suitable from a credit risk perspective.

-• Investment management performance risk
+Investment management performance risk

 Other than in respect of market risk, the performance of the Company's portfolio of assets depends primarily on the investment strategy, asset allocation and stock selection decisions taken by the Investment Manager within the parameters and constraints imposed by the Company's investment policy.

 The Investment Manager applies a 'three lines of defence' model for risk management, incorporating the individual fund manager and line management; independent risk and compliance functions and reporting structures; and internal audit.
 Measures and tools such as volatility estimation, value at risk analysis and stress testing are used in order to better understand risk concentrations within the portfolio.